 - The modern climate of journey booking services

 - 7 Ways To Optimize Your LinkedIn Profile As A Techie

 - The Changing Dynamics of News in India & Its Challenges

 - Video gaming brings cities of Mattoon, Charleston revenue

 Editor’s Note: Starting June 25, the Inquirer will run on its print, online, and social media platforms a sequence of testimonies, reviews, and commentaries at the socioeconomic impact – high-quality and bad – that President Duterte has made in his first yr in office.
-The articles will attention on how the previous Davao City mayor has coped with the challenges of the presidency in five primary areas that Filipinos don’t forget maximum vital of their lives: peace and order, site visitors, economic system, governance and foreign coverage.
-This evaluation of the management’s achievements and shortcomings will don’t forget what Mr. Duterte had promised to do at some stage in remaining yr’s presidential marketing campaign, his June 30 inaugural speech and his July 25 State of the Nation Address.
+The articles will focus attention on how the previous Davao City mayor has coped with the challenges of the presidency in five primary areas that Filipinos don’t forget maximum vital of their lives: peace and order, site visitors, economic system, governance, and foreign coverage.
+This evaluation of the management’s achievements and shortcomings will don’t forget what Mr. Duterte had promised to do at some stage in the remaining yr’s presidential marketing campaign, his June 30 inaugural speech, and his July 25 State of the Nation Address.

-MSU turned into then in its little one level and had just had its first batch of graduates.
+MSU turned into then in its minor one level and had just had its first batch of graduates.
 Through aggressive tests, the scholars had been decided on from the best and brightest from high faculties throughout Mindanao — 3-fourths of whom have been pupils enjoying unfastened lessons, board and accommodations, and books.